Estimate Time6 min

 Sign up for Fidelity Viewpoints weekly email for our latest insights.

-So what are the lowest income tax states?
+What are the lowest income tax states?

 At the top of the list are the 9 states with no state earned income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 That's not to say these are no-tax states.
 Many make up revenues with higher property taxes, sales tax, and other taxes and fees.

-10 highest and lowest marginal state tax rates
+10 highest and lowest state tax rates

-In the 3 graphics below we illustrate the range of those effective income tax rates for both singles and married couples with $100,000 in income.
+In the graphics below we illustrate the range of those effective income tax rates for both singles and married couples with $100,000 in income.
 You may be surprised about some of the best and worst states, depending on your marital status.

 Map of the 50 US states showing Oregon has the highest tax burden for both single and joint filers.
 North Dakota has one of the lowest income tax rates for both types of filers; California has one of the highest rates for single tax filers.